nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2019-1-30
+There is a power outage at our Saratoga hub.
+This is causing problems in a large part of Brooklyn.
+We are sending someone out now to fix this.

 2019-1-28

 DE-CIX New York, our internet exchange point is giving us new IPv4 addresses.
 This will cause a small amount of downtime as we switch addresses over the next two days.